k2view-academy/K2View-Academy/articles/03_logical_units/21_big_schema_productivity_tips.md

 * The results show the entire element name containing the searched text, which is highlighted in orange.

 * Hovering over an entry in the search result widget triggers a tooltip that indicates the location of the searched text in the schema hierarchy.
 The below screenshot shows the example: "CRM > CONTRACT > CONTRACT_REF_ID".
-In this example, 'CRM' is the name of the group (which is optional), then table name and column, as hovering done on a table's column.
+In this example, 'CRM' is the name of the group (which is optional), followed by a table name and a column, as the hovering is done on a table's column.

   ![](images/web/21_search2.png)